cosmicwanderer7/mkgit/README.md

 - `git push -u origin main`: Pushes the initial commit to the remote repository.

-- `$editor .`: Opens the repository in Vs Code , Nvim or Sublime  (you may have to install one of them).
+- `$editor .`: Opens the repository in VS Code , Nvim or Sublime  (you may have to install one of them).

 Feel free to fork this repository, make any changes, and suggest improvements.
 Your contributions are welcome!